-Inasmuch as a growing number of semi-colonial countries are at present undergo ing processes of partial industrialization, their proletariat today is often already of much greater weight relative to the active population than was the Russian proletariat in 1917 or the Chinese proletariat in 1949.
-This proletariat, through its own experience of struggle, will speedily rise toward levels of consciousness and self- organization that will place the organization of soviet-type organs on the agenda from the beginning of a revolutionary crisis (Chile was an illustration of this).
-In that sense, and inasmuch as it is particularly applicable to the political revolution in the bureaucratized workers' states, the Fourth International's programme of workers-council democracy as a basis for the dictatorship of the proletariat is a universal programme for world revolution, which corresponds fundamentally to the social nature, historical needs, and way of thinking and mass activity of the working class itself.
+Inasmuch as a growing number of semi-colonial countries are at present undergoing processes of partial industrialisation, their proletariat today is often already of much greater weight relative to the active population than was the Russian proletariat in 1917 or the Chinese proletariat in 1949.
+This proletariat, through its own experience of struggle, will speedily rise toward levels of consciousness and self-organisation that will place the organisation of soviet-type organs on the agenda from the beginning of a revolutionary crisis (Chile was an illustration of this).
+In that sense, and inasmuch as it is particularly applicable to the political revolution in the bureaucratised workers states, the Fourth International's programme of workers-council democracy as a basis for the dictatorship of the proletariat, in its basic features, is a universal programme for world revolution, which corresponds fundamentally to the social nature, historical needs, and way of thinking and mass activity of the working class itself.
 It is in no way a "luxury" reserved for the workers of the "richest countries," while its concrete application might suffer certain limitations because of the excessively reduced weight of the working class in some countries.

-In the same way it is necessary to make a clear conceptual and theoretical distinction between institutions of bourgeois democracy-which flourish essentially in imperialist countries, as a result of the imperialist superexploitation of hundreds of millions of peasants and workers in colonial and semicolonial countries and the vicious repression of their most elementary democratic rights-and institutions of proletarian democracy, including their nuclei within bourgeois society, which are the results of centuries-old struggles, sacrifices and successes in self-organization and the conquest of various levels of class consciousness by the working class itself.
+In the same way it is necessary to make a clear conceptual and theoretical distinction between institutions of bourgeois democracy - which flourish essentially in imperialist countries, as a result of the imperialist super-exploitation of hundreds of millions of peasants and workers in colonial and semi-colonial countries and dependent countries and the vicious repression of their most elementary democratic rights - and institutions of proletarian democracy, including their nuclei within bourgeois society, which are the results of centuries-old struggles, sacrifices and successes in self-organisation and the conquest of various levels of class consciousness by the working class itself.
 The former are condemned by history and will disappear.
 The latter will grow and develop as never before during and after the struggle for socialist world revolution, and during the whole historical period of the building of world socialism.